coletyler/Team-Project-Monday---8/README.md

   - StubOn
   - StubOff

-These files are used for testing the hardware and software programs of our group project to demostrate that the device works properly for unit testing, hardware stub testing and _______ testing.
+These files are used for testing the hardware and software programs of our group project to demostrate that the device works properly for unit testing, hardware stub testing and Distributed System testing.
 All these test files can be found in the _Testing_ folder in the information above.

 Creators of the Code: